w3f/polkadot-wiki/docs/learn/learn-nominator.md

 ## Who are Nominators?

-Nominators are one type of participant in the staking subsystem of
+Nominators are one type of staking participant.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 They appoint their stake to the validators, the second type of participant.
 By appointing their stake, they can elect the active set of validators and share in the rewards that are paid out.

 While the [validators](../maintain/maintain-guides-how-to-validate-polkadot.md) are active participants in the network that engage in the block production and finality mechanisms, nominators